-Whether you are a First Time Buyer in Coventry who are viewing properties on the market you may have come across estate agents who are keen for you to use their in-branch Mortgage Advisors and recommended conveyancers.
+Whether you are a first time buyer in Coventry who are viewing properties on the market you may have come across estate agents who are keen for you to use their in-branch mortgage advisors in Coventry and recommended conveyancers.
 We tend to receive a lot of feedback as to what sales tactics can be used.
 Examples of this are:

 We’ve heard of cases where the agent has tried to insinuate that you could lose the property if you go with someone else.
 That is not the case.
 Some estate agents might even state that the seller would prefer you to arrange an in-house mortgage, but this is unlikely to be true either.
 The seller only cares that you are in a financial position to proceed.